 - 1.1 Ensure that areas of connectivity and ecological functions are maintained, restored and/or established by: - a.
 Using the designated green infrastructure network as a guide to decision-making and using it as an amenity in the site design and development review processes. - b.
 Protecting plant, fish, and wildlife habitats and maximizing the retention and/or restoration of the ecological potential of the landscape by prioritizing healthy, connected ecosystems for conservation. - c.
 Protecting existing resources when constructing stormwater management features and when providing mitigation for impacts. - d.
-Recognizing the ecosystem services provided by diverse land uses, such as woodlands, wetlands, meadows, urban forests, farms and grasslands within the green infrastructure network and work toward maintaining or restoring connections between these landscapes.

-- 1.2 Ensure that Sensitive Species Project Review Areas and Special Conservation Areas (SCAs), and the critical ecological systems supporting them, are preserved, enhanced, connected, restored and protected. - a.
+Recognizing the ecosystem services provided by diverse land uses, such as woodlands, wetlands, meadows, urban forests, farms and grasslands within the green infrastructure network and work toward maintaining or restoring connections between these landscapes. - 1.2 Ensure that Sensitive Species Project Review Areas and Special Conservation Areas (SCAs), and the critical ecological systems supporting them, are preserved, enhanced, connected, restored and protected. - a.
 Identify critical ecological systems and ensure they are preserved and/or protected during the site design and development review processes.

-A significant portion of the site is designated PMA.
-Proposed impacts to regulated area will be discussed in more detail in the Stormwater Management and Preservation of Regulated Environmental Features/Primary Management Area sections of this report.
-Charles Branch, which runs adjacent to the developing property, is a designated stream valley park, which links to the Patuxent River Park.
+A significant portion of the site is designated as PMA and provides habitat and an eco-services corridor linked to the Patuxent River Corridor.
+The Charles Branch, which crosses the subject property, is a designated stream valley park which links to the Patuxent River Park along a Green Infrastructure corridor planned for conservation through public ownership, preservation and enhancement.